-ABU USAAMAH TAKES HIS CUT & PASTE FROM HIS INNOVATOR SHAYKH ALI HASAN AL-HALABI
+ABU USAAMAH TAKES HIS CUT & PASTE METHODOLOGY FROM HIS INNOVATOR SHAYKH ALI HASAN AL-HALABI

 The Traits of An Innovator: Ali Al-Halabi’s Cutting off Speech, Playing About with it and Distorting it’s Meanings.
 Abu Usaamah himself said about Ali Al-Halabi – “ I am a supporter of Ali Hasan Al-Halabi.
 I support him.
 I support what he is upon.”1.

-Ali Al-Halabi is known for his cutting off speech, adding to it and distorting it, in order to twist the meaning of it to his agenda.
+Ali Al-Halabi is known for his cutting off speech, adding to it and distorting it, in order to support his corrupt principles.
 An example of this which follows is his cutting from the speech of Imaam Abdur-Rahmaan As-Sa’di (rahimahullah).
 Here let us first present to the reader the original text from the Imaam himself, before any distortions were added by Al-Halabi.
 Once the reader acquaints himself with such trickery then this is in reality enough (a reason) to bring Al-Halabi down and warn against him!

 من الغلط الفاحش الخطر قبول قول الناس بعضهم ببعض، ثم يبنى عليه السامع حبا أو بغضا، ومدحا وذما؛ فكم حصل بهذا الغلط من أمور صار عاقبتها الندامة، وكم أشاع الناس عن الناس أمورا لا حقيقة لها بالكلية، أو لها بعض الحقيقة فنميت بالكذب والزور، وخصوصا ممن عرفوا بعدم المبالاة بالنقل، أو عرف منهم الهوى.